-Before EWT began its initiative ten years ago, nearly 100% of all eggs were being harvested from the beach.
+In 2012, STC had the opportunity to expand its leatherback conservation work in Panama by adding this beach.
+STC was approached by the London-based Endangered Wildlife Trust (EWT), which monitored and protected leatherbacks at Soropta Beach since 2002.
+Before EWT began its initiative in 2001, nearly 100% of all eggs were being harvested from the beach.
 Even more disturbing, a significant number of nesting leatherbacks were being killed on the beach so their eggs and flippers could be harvested – leaving the rest of the poor turtles to rot on the beach.
-EWT’s intervention virtually eliminated egg poaching, and nesting by leatherbacks has increased from around 450 nests per year in 2002 to a high of 675 in 2010.
-Without a year-round conservation presence at Soropta, poachers will move back in and erase the gains of the past decade.
-STC’s goal is to continue the successful program set up by EWT to protect this critical leatherback nesting beach.
+EWT’s intervention virtually eliminated egg poaching, and nesting by leatherbacks increased from around 450 nests per year in 2002 to a high of 675 in 2010, and now even reaching numbers around 800 nests.
+In 2013, STC took over the monitoring and protection of this critical leatherback nesting beach.